fahriwps/breast-cancer-detection/README.md

 # Introduction
- This is a simple GUI using PyQt for YOLO darknet mass detection NeuralSIGHT from final bachelor capstone project.
+ This is a simple GUI using PyQt for YOLO darknet mass detection NeuralSIGHT for final bachelor capstone project.
 ![results](GUI.png)
 ## Requirements
    - **PyQt5**